navkar/Predictions/README.md

 ### Post June 2023 ###

-* Much better overall economy
+* Much better overall economy.
+* Possibility of food shortages.
 * Creation of trade unions everywhere in employment.

 ### July 22 2023 to September 3, 2023 ###